 It is important that the telephone numbers, emergency contact and medical details are kept up to date with the academy office staff.

-Our designated safeguarding and child protection officers are Lauren Dobie (Pastoral Lead) and Gina Loizou (SENDCo).
+Our designated safeguarding and child protection officers are Lauren Dobie (Assistant Vice Principal) and Mike Dickie (Vice Principal).

 If you think a child is at serious risk of harm then please call: 02084894470.